 - Please ensure that you write your CAO number clearly on every piece of documentation that you forward to CAO in order that it be added to your record.
 Your CAO number is unique to you.
 No documentation is to be sent to DkIT.

 - Programme-specific application advice is given below and all mature applicants are strongly advised to read this section of the website in its entirety.

 - Nursing and Midwifery programmes are managed by the Nursing Board and mature entry route into these programmes is not managed by DkIT.
 Please contact the Nursing Careers Centre of the Nursing Board (tel.
 01 6398500) for information on the mature entry route onto nursing and midwifery programmes.

-Please note that for programme Dk860 (BA Hons Applied Music) auditions are held for all applicants and the mature entry route into these programmes takes place as part of the audition process - the individual academic department contacts mature applicants directly.
-This is also the case for Dk767 (BA Community Youth Work) - all applicants are interviewed (mature and non-mature) - again, the individual academic department contacts mature applicants directly.
+- If you are applying to Dk860 (BA Hons Applied Music), auditions are held for all applicants and the mature entry route into these programmes takes place as part of the audition process - the individual academic department contacts mature applicants directly.
+This is also the case for Dk767 (BA Community Youth Work).
+All applicants are interviewed (mature and non-mature) , again in this case, the individual academic department will contact mature applicants directly.

 The information below, then, applies to all other programmes at DkIT and not to those referred to above.

-Any applicant 23 years of age or over on 1st January in the year of entry to first year of a fulltime programme is considered to be a mature applicant.
-Dundalk Institute of Technology actively encourages applications on mature grounds and we reserve a minimum of 20% of places on all programmes for applicants who access the programme via the mature entry route.
+Any applicant 23 years of age or over on 1st January in the year of entry to first year of a full-time programme is considered to be a mature applicant.
+DkIT actively encourages applications on mature grounds and we reserve a minimum of 20% of places on all programmes for applicants who access the programme via the mature entry route.